What is Electric Field

 Electric Field Lines and Direction

 The strength and direction of the electric field are represented by electric lines of forces or electric field lines.
 They are imaginary lines drawn around a charge, the tangent at which gives the electric field vector.
 The lines are drawn with arrows to signify the direction.
-The lines come out of a positive charge and terminate into a negative charge.
+When a positive charge is placed close to a negative charge, like an electric dipole, the lines come out of the positive charge and terminate into the negative charge.
 Therefore, the direction of the field indicates the direction towards which a positive charge moves when it is placed under the influence of another charge.

 Electric Field Flux